Linuxfabrik/monitoring-plugins/INSTALL.md

 sudo dnf install wget
 sudo wget https://repo.linuxfabrik.ch/monitoring-plugins/rhel/linuxfabrik-monitoring-plugins-release.repo \
     --output-document=/etc/yum.repos.d/linuxfabrik-monitoring-plugins-release.repo
+# RHEL 8 and 9
 sudo dnf install linuxfabrik-monitoring-plugins-selinux

+# RHEL 10
+sudo dnf install linuxfabrik-monitoring-plugins
 ```

-The `linuxfabrik-monitoring-plugins-selinux` sub-package pulls in the base package via
+On RHEL 8 and 9 the `linuxfabrik-monitoring-plugins-selinux` sub-package pulls in the
-`Recommends` and loads a policy module carrying the rules the plugins need on a host
+base package via `Recommends` and loads a policy module carrying the rules the plugins
-running SELinux in enforcing mode, so no `audit2allow` round is left to the
+need on a host running SELinux in enforcing mode, so no `audit2allow` round is left to
-administrator.
+the administrator.
 Install just `linuxfabrik-monitoring-plugins` instead if SELinux is
 permissive or disabled.

+There is no such sub-package for RHEL 10.
+Red Hat dropped the nagios policy from
+`selinux-policy-targeted` there, so the types the module builds on do not exist on that
+release.

 #### SLE 15, SLE 16 and openSUSE Leap